Benchmark

 Entity Based Methods

-Entity-based methods are a practical way to reduce wrong retrieval in large knowledge bases.
+Entity-based methods are a practical way to reduce wrong retrieval in large knowledge bases, especially in retrieval-augmented generation.
 An entity is a real-world thing like a product name, plan tier, region, or policy ID.

 What it is: The system identifies entities in the user question, then uses them as filters or routing signals.
 That prevents mixing “Refund policy US” with “Refund policy EU,” even if the wording is similar.